saleor/apps/.changeset/dry-swans-pump.md

 "search": patch
 ---

-Recreating webhooks feature has been removed from app
+Now, recreating webhooks endpoint was removed, that means disabling webhooks from apps will not be possible